The story behind Alternative Software, 8-bit budget game pioneers on C64, Spectrum and Amstrad CPC.

 “When I got the job on Doctor Who I didn’t want to be violent in the role.
 I didn’t want to beat the monsters to death.
 I wanted the Doctor – because he comes from another world – to be much more intelligent than humanity and he would know that violence is not the answer.
 If my Doctor is doing anything violent I’m really saddened by that.”

 OK, we got so excited about Alternative that we’ve run out of room for anything else.
 But in part three, we’ll talk Thalamus and their Newsfield-based fan club from the ’90s.
 We’re also going proper old school with techie club ICPUG (bless you – Ed).
-It’ll be here on August 10th – keep up with us on social media for updates!
+It’ll be here in December – keep up with us on social media for updates!

 - Thanks to The Retro Hour podcast, MCV magazine and Frank Gasking for their help with this piece.
 Roger Hulley image copyright Alternative Software.